Deansgate Square: Construction

 In August 2018, institutional investor Legal & General acquired the West Tower with the intention to rent the tower out once complete.
-Although this deal for the West tower was undisclosed, its estimated real estate value was believed to be in the region of £200 million, according to Estates Gazette.
+Although the deal for the West tower was undisclosed, its estimated real estate value was believed to be in the region of £200 million, according to Estates Gazette.

 In January 2020, Legal & General announced the exchange of contracts for the Built to Rent North Tower.
 The North Tower represents Legal & General's second Built to Rent acquisition in Deansgate Square.

-October 2020 saw the final completion of the North, South, East and West Towers.
+October 2020 saw the final completion of the North, South, East, and West Towers.